strawberry-graphql/strawberry/docs/editors/mypy.md

     return 'Hello ' + name
 ```

 This function is now statically typed: mypy can use the provided type hints to detect incorrect usages of the `greeting` function.
-For example, it will reject the following calls since the arguments have invalid types:
+For example, it will decline the following calls since the arguments have invalid types:

 ```python
 def greeting(name: str) -> str: